astrochart/astrochart.github.io/wiki/telescope_design.md

 Here is a completed horn!
 ![Completed Horn](assets/chart.png){:style="height: 75%; width: 75%; display:block; margin-left:auto; margin-right:auto"}

-### Add the Probe
+## Add the probe
 The probe is the focal point of the horn.
 This is where we connect our radio!
-It is a small length of wire soldered to an RF connector mounted to a piece of sheet metal.
+It is a small length (6.3 cm) of wire soldered to an RF connector mounted to a piece of sheet metal.
 The RF connector is plugged directly into a low noise amplifier and passband filter.